Does Chicken Cause Inflammation: Inflammatory Food List

 Bad news.
 Your yummy snacks are likely laced with ingredients that cause inflammation.

 Inflammatory foods are the most widely available, often hiding in plain sight.

-But these inflammatory foods wreak havoc all over your body.
-Inflammatory foods cause chronic diseases like heart disease, cancer, diabetes and neurodegenerative diseases.
+But these things wreak havoc all over your body.
+They cause chronic diseases like heart disease, cancer, diabetes and neurodegenerative diseases.

-Less severe reactions to inflammatory foods include bloating and acne.
+Less severe reactions to inflammatory ingredients include bloating and acne.

 What is inflammation?

 Inflammation is an immune response your body activates in response to anything it doesn't recognize.
 Things your body doesn't recognize could be infection, injury, chemicals, environmental triggers like plant pollens, microbes or excessive stress.

 Your immune system produces it to try to remove these foreign stressors to protect you.

 It is both good and bad.
 Good in the short-term, but long-term inflammation is both a cause and sign of serious health issues.